The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: The PSI MHD Model

 For the abundance factor we adopt the ``hybrid" coronal abundances \citep{Schmelz2012}, which match the radiative loss function used in the thermodynamic MHD calculation.
 We can also turn off the photoexcitation flags in the CHIANTI calculation to compute contribution functions based on collisions alone and use these in a separate forward modeling experiment.
 This enables us to compare the relative importance of collisional excitation for each LOS in the forward modeled line emission.
 Finally, to compare the model calculations with the eclipse observations, we convert the LOS integrated emission into solar disk brightness units by using the solar spectral irradiance and accounting for the angular size of the solar disk, which had a radius of about 943 arc-seconds at the time of the eclipse (Earth was at aphelion).

-Radially flattened versions of the model predicted \ion[Fe x], \ion[Fe xi], and \ion[Fe xiv] line emission are shown in the bottom panels of Figure \ref{fig1}.
-The photometric brightness predictions of all three lines are shown in the middle panels beside the observed emission in Figure \ref{fig5}, with the same cartesian representation of polar coordinates as the eclipse data in the left panels.
+Radially flattened versions of the model predicted \ion[Fe x], \ion[Fe xi], and \ion[Fe xiv] line emission are shown in the bottom panels of Figure \ref{fig2}.
+The photometric brightness predictions of all three lines are shown in the middle panels beside the observed emission in Figure \ref{Fig6}, with the same cartesian representation of polar coordinates as the eclipse data in the left panels.
 In the right panels of the figure, we show the percentage of the emission that originates from collisional excitation compared to the total brightness of each line.
 Collisional excitation is important in the low corona inside streamers, but the photoexcitation becomes the dominant excitation process everywhere beyond 1.2 \Rs.
-It is thus a reasonable assumption to ignore the effect of collisional excitation when determining $T_e$ via the line ratios (as done in Section \ref{Temp}).
-However, it does mean that our $T_e$ inferences should not be robustly trusted at the base of streamers.
+We use the modeled fraction of emission that is radiative to correct the emission observations specifically for the line ratio inferred $T_e$ values (as done in Section \ref{Temp}).
+However, it is possible that our $T_e$ inferences are not as robust at the base of streamers.
 This region is commonly explored through EUV observations, since EUV emission is predominantly collisionally excited, so it is not crucial for these eclipse observations to robustly probe the collisionally dominated regions of the corona.
 Regardless, our $T_e$ results are generally consistent with the values inferred via EUV observations during periods close to solar minimum (e.g., \citealt{Morgan2017}).